-bjective Conclusion from research Action Monitoring Costs Time scale and Resources Funding IIA1C Local Forum Access Continue to be a supporting authority of the Mid Lincolnshire Local (Countryside) Access Forum.
-Participate and engage at LAF meetings Continue submitting quarterly reports to the LAF and attend meetings. £ Ongoing Low Highway Budget questionnaire said they would like more Public Rights of Way on their land.
+Objective Conclusion from research Action Monitoring Costs Time scale and Resources Funding IIA1C Local Access Forum Continue to be a supporting authority of the Mid Lincolnshire Local (Countryside) Access Forum.
+Participate and engage at LAF meetings Continue submitting quarterly reports to the LAF and attend meetings. £ Ongoing Low Highway Budget